Australian Reptile Park gets more deadly & dangerous than ever these school holidays

-Experience Australia’s most Deadly & Dangerous creatures these school holidays at The Australian Reptile Park!
-To fulfill the ever curious and thrill-seeking mindset of visitors, the award-winning sanctuary will feature their popular Deadly & Dangerous show series during the April school holidays (8th-25th April), educating guests on Australia and the world’s most dangerous creatures.
-The Australian Reptile Park is home to over 1,000 animals with about half of them being deadly and dangerous.
+Experience some of the WORLD’S most Deadly & Dangerous creatures these school holidays at the Australian Reptile Park!
+We are bringing back our popular Deadly & Dangerous show where the keepers risk their lives handling some of the world’s most dangerous creatures in order to educate guests.
+The Australian Reptile Park houses over 1,000 animals with a staggering 50% of them being deadly and/or dangerous!

-From seeing live snake and spider milkings daily and witnessing how The Australian Reptile Park’s brave keepers are saving lives or getting up close with Australia’s crankiest crocodile “Elvis”, visitors have no shortage of excitement these school holidays!
-The park will also be launching their BRAND NEW croc show with Elvis jumping out of water to snatch his food off the keepers every day of the holidays at 1:30pm – warning to visitors, they may get wet!!
+The school holidays run from the 14th-29th April and are expected to have crowds on their toes as they witness the deadly animals around the park.
+From seeing live snake and spider milkings and witnessing how The Australian Reptile Park’s brave keepers are saving lives or getting up close with Australia’s crankiest crocodile “Elvis” – visitors have no shortage of excitement these school holidays!

-The holidays will also see the launch of a daily meet-and-greet with one of the world’s most notorious and largest of all the lizards, the Komodo dragon!
-Visitors will be able to walk alongside a giant dragon and even give it a pat – if they dare!
+Along with this, experience a once in a lifetime encounter with the world’s most notorious and largest of all the lizards, the Komodo dragon!
+Visitors will be able to walk alongside the giant dragon and even give it a pat – if they dare!

 The Park is home to the world’s deadliest snake the inland Taipan, the world’s longest snake the reticulated python, the world’s largest crocodilian the saltwater crocodile, the world’s largest spider in their tarantula collection, the world’s deadliest spider the funnel web spider, the world’s longest venomous snake the King Cobra and the world’s largest lizard the Komodo dragon.
 Of course Australia is also home to the 11 most deadly snakes in the world and we have them ALL at The Australian Reptile Park!